Every pet fish owner wants to see their fish living happily and in good health in their tank.

 It’s a very affordable option for someone who’s not familiar with these kits and doesn’t want to spend a lot.

-One negative point for this DIY generator is that some of the valves are not the best quality.
+One negative point for this DIY generator is that some of the valves are not of the best quality.

 Some customers complained of the valves falling off easily, even after tightening.
 Others say that they’re just cheaply made, but either way, be aware of this fact.